Tawam (region)

+It is marked by the twin settlements of Al Ain and Al-Buraimi on the UAE-Omani border, with the former in the UAE and the latter in Oman, and with Siniyah on the Western seaboard of the UAE.

 Etymology and geography

 Al-Ain is the main settlement in the Eastern Region of the Emirate of Abu Dhabi, located on the country's eastern border with Oman, where the adjacent town of Al-Buraimi is located.
 The region is located to the west of the Western Hajar Mountains and the Gulf of Oman, and in the vicinity of the Rub' al-Khali Desert.
-On the coast of the Arabian or Persian Gulf lies Jumayra in the Emirate of Dubai, which was probably part of this region.
+On the coast of the Arabian or Persian Gulf lies Jumeirah in the Emirate of Dubai, which was probably part of this region, as well as the major pearling town and early religious site now being uncovered at Siniyah.

-The word 'Tawam' means 'twins', and it reportedly refers to a pair of alfaj (water channels) in the Buraimi region, as identified from the works of people like Salil ibn Raziq in the 19th century, Al-Tabari and Al-Muqaddasi in the 10th century, and consequently people in the 21st century like Timothy Power, an archaeologist and assistant-professor based in Abu Dhabi who helped to found the Buraimi Oasis Landscape Archaeology Project.
-That said, the region is composed of oases which depended on alfaj for irrigation, such as those of Al-Ain and Qattarah in Al-Ain, and Hamasa in Al-Buraimi.
+The word 'Tawam' means 'twins' in Arabic, and was thought to refer to a pair of alfaj (water channels) in the Buraimi region, as identified from the works of people like Salil ibn Raziq in the 19th century, Al-Tabari and Al-Muqaddasi in the 10th century.
+However, contemporary archaeological and archival research has strongly identified Tu'am with Thomas the Apostle, particularly after the recent archaeological work carried out at Siniyah by Timothy Power, an archaeologist and professor based in Abu Dhabi who helped to found the Buraimi Oasis Landscape Archaeology Project.